OctopusDeploy/blog/blog/2021-08/k8yaml/index.md

     kubectl get services

-Run this command, and you will see <pending> under the External-IP.
+Run this command, and you will see "pending" under the External-IP.
 Wait 1 minute, run again, and you should see a public IP in that field.
 Go to the IP address in the browser to view your Web Application.

 ![RandomQuotes](random-quotes.png "RandomQuotes")